yeadkhail/symple_tasker/README.md

 # symple_tasker
-Task listing and viewing application
+Task listing and viewing application implemented in c++ with oop